Mark Goodlad: Port Vale

-Forest now in the First Division, he still failed to make it onto the pitch, and so in March 2000 he switched to league rivals Port Vale.
+Back with Forest, who were now in the First Division, he still failed to make it onto the pitch and so, in March 2000, he switched to league rivals Port Vale.
 Though he played only one game for the "Valiants" in 1999–2000, he was behind the more experienced Paul Musselwhite and his deputy Kevin Pilkington in the pecking order.
 After Musselwhite and Pilkington moved on in the summer, Goodlad's only competition for the number one jersey came from Irishman Dean Delany, also aged 20.
 A consistent Goodlad proved himself to be the superior talent, and went to make fifty appearances in 2000–01, also keeping goal in the club's 2001 Football League Trophy success at the Millennium Stadium.
-The young keeper also posted fifty appearances in the 2001–02 campaign, and was handed the club's Player of the Year award for his strong performances.
+The young keeper also posted fifty appearances in the 2001–02 campaign and was handed the club's Player of the Year award for his strong performances.

 Recovering from a dislocated finger to make the start of the 2002–03 season, he went on to maintain his consistency over his 42 games despite the turmoil of the club entering administration.
-At the end of the season he was forced to undergo an operation on a finger injury, and thereby spend a lengthy time on the sidelines.
+At the end of the season, he was forced to undergo an operation on a finger injury and thereby spend a lengthy time on the sidelines.
 He missed the entirety of the 2003–04 season due to his finger injury, and was forced to make his recovery in games held behind closed doors.
 A young Jonny Brain was signed to provide cover for Delany, but instead took his place as Vale's regular stopper during Goodlad's absence.
 He missed the start of 2004–05 with a thigh muscle injury, and only played twenty games all season.